quocnhut134/IDKL/README.md

-- Change from develop9 to develop10
+- Change from local running to code_kaggle2
     - Add Class CrossEntropyLabelSmooth to Baseline.py
     - Add new version of class Bottleneck into resnet.py
     - Add ChannelRandomErasing class into data/__init__.py